 What Are the Risks Associated with Contaminated Sites?

-Council is currently identifying and adding sites to the Sites at Risk Register.
+Council is currently identifying and adding sites to the Listed Land Use Register.
 The risk posed by individual sites is then assessed using the New Zealand Ministry for the Environment's Risk Screening System.
 The RSS provides a nationally consistent means of ranking sites that are, or are suspected of being, contaminated as being of high, medium or low risk and prioritising them for investigation.
 The ranking of sites is based on the source-pathway-receptor model.

 Source, pathway, receptor exposure model (source ECAN)